Understanding Mental Health

 Supporting your Mental Health

-People often don’t know where to start to get the mental health services they need.
-We want you to feel confident that there is help available.
+People often don’t know where to start to get mental health support.

 You might want to seek help if you’re:

 finding it hard to enjoy your life

 having thoughts and feelings that are difficult to cope with and have an impact on your day-to-day life